 Meaning a player who could play anywhere in the world.
 Michael Jordan was world-class.
 A particular goal can be world-class, as well.

-The number 11, which is how many players are on the pitch.
+The Roman numeral for 11, which is how many players are on the pitch.
 But they use XI to say things like “They have a strong starting XI but their bench is shit.”

 A warning; get two of them and you get a red card and you’re off.
 Also the worst punishment one of your lads ever deserves.